Who We Are

 Liberty Wildlife is a 501 (c) 3 not for profit organization dedicated to nurturing the nature of Arizona through conservation, education, wildlife rehabilitation and sustainability.
 We are mainly a volunteer based organization of about 250-300 volunteers and a small staff.

 Liberty Wildlife assists the state of Arizona with rehabilitation of native species, specializing in avian, reptile, amphibian and small mammal species.
-We care for between 5000-6000 animals every year with a release rate over 50%, above the national norm.
+We care for over 10,000 animals every year with a release rate over 50%, above the national norm.

 Our goal is to release every animal that comes in to us.
 Those that cannot be rehabilitated to a quality of life are humanely euthanized.
 All others are released or if non releasable are placed in zoos, nature centers, or breeding facilities or used as educational ambassadors or foster parents for their species.

 Liberty Wildlife specializes in caring for endangered and/or threatened species like California condors, bald and golden eagles and all raptor species.
 We also are the ‘go to’ facility for caring for other native wild birds especially during the busy orphan season. we generally assist over 130 different species in a year.

 Volunteer options in this area include Hotline, Rescue/Transport, Daily Care, Orphan Care, Medical Services (must apply for training after volunteering in another area).